heber-silva/CKA-Obsidian-Vault/Security/Good practices for Kubernetes Secrets.md

 ### Configure access to external Secrets[](https://kubernetes.io/docs/concepts/security/secrets-good-practices/#configure-access-to-external-secrets)

 **Note:** This section links to third party projects that provide functionality required by Kubernetes.
 The Kubernetes project authors aren't responsible for these projects, which are listed alphabetically.
-To add a project to this list, read the [content guide](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before submitting a change.
-[More information.](https://kubernetes.io/docs/concepts/security/secrets-good-practices/#third-party-content-disclaimer)
+To add a project to this list, read the [](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before submitting a change. [](https://kubernetes.io/docs/concepts/security/secrets-good-practices/#third-party-content-disclaimer)

 You can use third-party Secrets store providers to keep your confidential data outside your cluster and then configure Pods to access that information.
 The [Kubernetes Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/) is a DaemonSet that lets the kubelet retrieve Secrets from external stores, and mount the Secrets as a volume into specific Pods that you authorize to access the data.

-For a list of supported providers, refer to [Providers for the Secret Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/concepts.html#provider-for-the-secrets-store-csi-driver).
+For a list of supported providers, refer to [](https://secrets-store-csi-driver.sigs.k8s.io/concepts.html#provider-for-the-secrets-store-csi-driver).

 ## Developers[](https://kubernetes.io/docs/concepts/security/secrets-good-practices/#developers)